People

 Prior to joining Keck Observatory in 1993 during its construction phase, Matsuda worked at Boeing on the design and fabrication of the 777 airplane.
 He holds a B.S. in electrical engineering from University of Washington.

 Born and raised in Hawaiʻi, Matsuda is passionate about creating a resilient and sustainable future for Hawaiʻi’s next generations.
 He serves on Hawaiʻi Community Foundation’s Hawaiʻi Island Leadership Council, is a past-trustee at Hawaiʻi Preparatory Academy, and is an Omidyar Fellow.
 Drawing upon his relationships and knowledge in astronomy and in the local community, Matsuda seeks to build bridges between the two, with aspirations of a vibrant future for all.
-Matsuda is the first Hawaiʻi-born director of Keck Observatory.
+Matsuda is the first Hawaiʻi-born Director of Keck Observatory.

-Our Leadership
+Leadership

 Dawn Hao-de Motta